Texas Bluebell (Lisianthus)

 Floral Formula⊕ ⚥ K(5) C(5) A5 G(2)

-Radially symmetrical (actinomorphic), bisexual, 5 fused sepals, 5 fused petals forming bell shape, 5 free stamens, 2 fused carpels with superior ovary
+Radially symmetrical, bisexual.
+5 fused sepals, 5 fused petals forming a bell shape (heavily doubled in this cultivar), 5 stamens, superior ovary of 2 fused carpels.

 Features